Disappearance of Lee Boxell: Subsequent events

-In 2012, a further witness stated that Boxell attended an unofficial youth club in the annexe of St Dunstan's Church in Cheam, known as "The Shed", which was previously unknown to the police.
-Following extensive inquiries the police found out that paedophiles were operating in the area at the time Boxell disappeared.
-William Lambert, the St Dunstan's graveyard digger who ran The Shed, was jailed for eleven years in 2011, when he was aged 75, after sexually abusing four girls who attended the club.
-Between June and September 2012 the police excavated part of the St Dunstan's graveyard, digs which resumed in April 2013.
+From 2012 onwards, investigators developed a theory that Boxell might have attended an unofficial youth club in the annexe of St Dunstan's Church in Cheam, known as "The Shed", which had previously been unknown to the police.
+Following extensive inquiries, officers found that paedophiles were operating in the area at the time Boxell disappeared.
+William Lambert, the St Dunstan's graveyard digger who ran The Shed, was jailed for 11 years in 2011, when he was aged 75, after sexually abusing four girls who attended the club.
+Between June and September 2012, the police excavated part of the St Dunstan's graveyard.
+Digs resumed in April 2013.

-In 2013, to coincide with what would have been Boxell's 40th birthday, Crimewatch featured another appeal for information, working on the new theory that Boxell attended The Shed on the day he disappeared.
-Following this appeal, there was an allegation of sexual abuse never before reported, and police began working on the theory that "Lee may have died after intervening to try to stop sexual abuse at a youth club in Cheam".
+In 2013, to coincide with what would have been Boxell's 40th birthday, Crimewatch featured another appeal for information, working on the theory that Boxell had attended The Shed on the day he disappeared.
+Following the appeal, an allegation of sexual abuse was reported for the first time, and police began working on the theory that "Lee may have died after intervening to try to stop sexual abuse at a youth club in Cheam".

-In 2018, a Scotland Yard spokesman confirmed that cold case detectives had interviewed a potential witness and new information was being investigated that could lead to Boxell's remains being found.
+In 2018, a Scotland Yard spokesman confirmed that cold case detectives had interviewed a potential witness, and new information was being investigated that could lead to Boxell's remains being found.
 The following year, Boxell was featured in a missing person campaign promoted by Italian football club AS Roma.

 Potential suspects

 In 2001, links were suggested between Boxell's disappearance and the late Brian Lunn Field, a paedophile and serial sex offender who had recently been arrested for the 1968 murder of Roy Tutill.
-His body was found in woodland three days after his disappearance.
-Tutill had been abducted from a street in Chessington, less than four miles away from Sutton where Boxell was last seen.
-Boxell's mother dismissed a link, stating that she believed Field was in prison from 1987 to 1990.
-However this is inaccurate, as although Field was convicted in 1986 of the abduction of two boys in his car and given a four-year sentence, he did not serve the whole sentence and was released in 1988 (the same year Boxell disappeared).
+Tutill's body was found in woodland three days after his disappearance.
+He had been abducted from a street in Chessington, less than four miles from Sutton, where Boxell was last seen.
+Boxell's mother dismissed a link, stating correctly that Field was in prison from 1987 to 1990.
 Field is also suspected by police of being responsible for the abduction and murder of Patrick Warren and David Spencer, two boys who vanished from Solihull, West Midlands, in 1996 while Field was driving around in a van in the vicinity of where they were last seen.
 These boys have also never been found.